ItalyPaleAle/WithBlueInk/_posts/2015-12-22-preparing-a-red-hat-enterprise-linux-7-image-for-azure.md

 >
 > If you already have a VM running that needs to be moved to Azure, skip this step.
 However, you need to make sure that:
 >
-> - The network is configured to use DHCP.
+> - The network (interface "eth0") is configured to use DHCP.
 If your VM has a statically-assigned IP, revert back to DHCP.
 > - Ensure that you do not have a swap partition in the VHD file.
-On Azure, the OS disk is backed by Azure Blob Storage, which operates over the network and it's not ideal for swap volumes.
-In the image preparation section below you can use the WALinuxAgent to create a swap volume in the ephemeral resource disk directly attached to the VM.
+On Azure, the OS disk is backed by Azure Blob Storage, which functions over the network and is not ideal for swap volumes.
+In the image preparation section below you can use the WALinuxAgent to create a swap volume in the ephemeral resource disk which directly attached to the VM.
 > - If you're using a custom kernel, ensure that the Linux Integration Services are installed.
 In the case of a custom kernel, it's also recommended to use a recent version (3.8+).

 From within VirtualBox, create a new Virtual Machine, configured for Linux and Red Hat (64 bit).
+Ensure that you allocate at least 2048 MB of memory (4096 MB recommended) to your VM while it's running locally, as we will not be using swap in the VirtualBox environment (however, the OS will be able to use a swap volume when running on Azure).

 ![VirtualBox: create a new Linux Red Hat (64 bit) VM](/assets/vbox-create-1.png)